jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 how to stop the automated tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I exit the tests in the terminal_ with :kbd:`Ctrl+C` on the keyboard
+I exit the tests in the terminal_ with :kbd:`ctrl+c` on the keyboard

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 how to deactivate a virtual environment